bitcoin/bitcoin/doc/build-windows.md

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
 This is also used to build the release binaries.

+Currently only building on Ubuntu Trusty 14.04 is supported.
+Other versions are unsupported or known to be broken (e.g. Ubuntu Xenial 16.04).

 While there are potentially a number of ways to build on Windows (for example using msys / mingw-w64), using the Windows Subsystem For Linux is the most straightforward.
 If you are building with another method, please contribute the instructions here for others who are running versions